HamStudy/examtools-docs/content/docs/cve/cveCreateSession.md

 ---
 # Title, summary, and page position.
 linktitle: How to Create and Edit Sessions in ExamTools
-summary: Step by step instructions on how to create sessions, edit them after creation, and make any needed changes.
+summary: Step-by-step instructions on how to create sessions, edit them after creation, and make any needed changes.
 weight: 30
 featured: false
 draft: false